-- Very bad and sometimes deadly liver problems have happened with this drug.
-Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+- Liver problems have happened with drugs like this one.
+Sometimes, this has been deadly.
+Call the doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- Belly pain.
+- Stomach pain.

 - Upset stomach.

-- Take in the evening.
+- Give in the evening.

-- Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep giving this drug to your child as you have been told by your child’s doctor or other health care provider, even if your child feels well.

-- Take on an empty stomach.
+- Give on an empty stomach.

 - Shake well for at least 20 seconds before each use.